Skip to main content

 • chartPrecision

-Every React component receives a props object as a parameter that includes all the passed props as keys.
-You can find more information about this concept here.
+Every React component receives a props object as a parameter, including all the passed props as keys.
+Visit the React documentation to learn more about this concept.

-As TypeScript is used in this app, create a CardProps interface to not only have type safety for all props passed into your component but also to get suggestions for props in your IDE.
-This makes the life of every developer way easier.
-The interface definition is placed after the imports within the Card.tsx file.
+As we use TypeScript in this app, create a CardProps interface to have type safety for all props passed into your component and get suggestions for props in your IDE, making every developer's life easier.
+And the interface definition is placed after the imports within the Card.tsx file.

 src/app/components/Card.tsx